 The LandAirSea 54 is a compact, magnetic GPS tracker that updates as fast as every 3 seconds.
 The device costs $29.95, but requires a monthly subscription starting at $19.95.
 It runs on AT&T's 4G LTE network, weighs 2.64 ounces, and has IP67 water resistance.
 Best suited for vehicle tracking and asset monitoring.

-I've compared the LandAirSea 54 against several competitors in the portable GPS tracker category.
+This review weighs the LandAirSea 54 against other portable GPS trackers in its class.
 Here's what stands out and what doesn't.

 - Updates as fast as every 3 seconds on the $49.95/month plan, 3 minutes on the $19.95 plan.

-- Built-in magnet sticks to any metal surface.
-Setup takes under a minute with no wiring.
+- Built-in magnet sticks to metal surfaces with no wiring.

 - Device costs $29.95 but subscription plans range from $19.95 to $49.95 per month.